AYCHSearch/AYCHSearch.github.io/README.md

-# web-search-engine
+# AYCHSearch
+A simple web site search engine over Api.
+Easy to use with elastic database.

+## LICENSE
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) ![Python 3.5](https://img.shields.io/badge/python-3.5-blue.svg)

-API - a simple web search engine.
+## Purpose
 The goal is to index an infinite list of URLs (web pages), and then be able to quickly search relevant URLs against a query.
 This engine uses the ElasticSearch database.

 ### Indexing